 You might be asking yourself, "Why go through all of this if it's just a lemonade stand?
 What harm could be done?"
-Williams warns that neighbors or passers-by often have the time and proximity to tattle.
+Williams warned that neighbors or passersby often have the time and proximity to tattle.

-In addition to neighbors and passers-by, competitors have snitched on kid-owned businesses.
-A landscaping company, for instance, could report a teen-run lawn mowing business for noncompliance to weed out cheaper competition.
+In addition, competitors have snitched on kid-owned businesses.
+A landscaping company, for instance, could report a teen-run lawn-mowing business for noncompliance to weed out cheaper competition.

 It's also important to be aware of the legal risks and liabilities of not making sure your child's business is legally compliant.

-"Kids who run their businesses without the correct permits or licenses can face closure and other penalties, including but not limited to fines," said Williams.
+"Kids who run their businesses without the correct permits or licenses can face closure and other penalties, including but not limited to fines," Williams said.
 He added that a run-in with regulators is almost never a fun experience, especially for a young entrepreneur who is dreaming big.

-But fear not: For parents wanting to help a child start a business, there are plenty of resources out there to make sure it is done the right way.
-For example, the Small Business Association (SBA) provides links to state-specific license and permit information, and even resources for home-based businesses.
+But fear not: For parents who want to help a child start a business, there are plenty of resources out there to make sure it is done the right way.
+For example, the Small Business Administration provides links to state-specific license and permit information, and even offers resources for home-based businesses.